CP1401/Practicals/prac_01/README.md

 ```

 **Test** this using meaningful test data that you can understand.

 Once you have done this, adjust your program so that `0.2` is a **named constant** instead of a **magic number**.
 Test it again.
 Always test your programs after you modify them.
 You might have broken something.

+Now that you've started thinking about **constants**, you should consider using them appropriately.
+We won't always tell you when/if to use a constant, but [you should understand how and when to use constants](https://github.com/CP1404/Starter/wiki/Programming-Patterns#constants).
+You should use at least one more constant in your solutions for this practical!

 ### Commenting Out Code
-Now that you want to move on to the next exercise, you _could_ start a new file, but just going to keep using the same one.
+Now that you want to move on to the next exercise, you _could_ start a new file, but instead please just keep using the same one.
 However, you don't want to _run_ the old programs as well as the new one, so you can "comment out" the previous program code.
 To do this, select the lines of code (doesn't need to be exact characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).

+BEFORE you finalise and submit your practical, please "uncomment" your finished code.
+(More to explain this later.)

 ## 2. Kilometres to Miles

 Joseph has recently moved to Australia from the United States.
 He understands that distances are given in kilometres rather than the miles he is used to.
-Create a program that will request (input) a distance in kilometres and output that distance in miles.
+Create a program that will request a distance in kilometres and output the same distance in miles.

 - 1 mile = 1.60934 kilometres
 - 1 kilometre = 0.621371 miles

+A "conversion rate" is a good situation to use a constant.

 ## 3. Holiday Cost

 Sonje has been invited on a holiday by her friends, but she is not sure how much it will cost in total.
 She knows the cost of the hotel will be $75 per day.
+(Let's keep it simple and assume days and nights are the same thing.)
 She would like to be able to enter estimates for daily food cost and daily activity cost and then work out the total based on the number of days for the trip.
 For simplicity, assume that each day's costs are the same.
 Help Sonje by writing a program that will figure out the total cost for the holiday.
+Here is some sample output showing user entry.
+Please note that this is what the program looks like when it's finished.
-Here is some sample output showing user entry (e.g. the user entered `65.50` for the daily food cost):
+In this example, the user entered `65.50` for the daily food cost, `49` for the activities and `4` for the number of days (three user inputs).

 ```
 Daily food cost: $65.50